 The height of the towing ball above the ground will greatly influence the tongue weight and the towing characteristics of the trailer.
-With the trailer attached to the tow vehicle, the base of the ball should be 16" to 18" from the ground loaded.
+With the trailer attached to the tow vehicle, the top of the swing tongue should be 20" to 22" from the ground.